 - RockPaperScissors: B&B played it in "Substitute", with Butt-Head lying about the rules as an excuse to hit Beavis.

-- Sadist: The Duo, Coach Buzzcut, Todd and The Crazy Old Farmer.
+- Sadist: The duo (especially Butt-Head), Coach Buzzcut, Todd, and the Crazy Old Farmer.

 - Sadistic Choice: During "Massage", the boys are left with two choices.
 Either give a massage to a disgusting old man, or get arrested for disrupting the massage guy's business.
 They (very reluctantly) choose the old man.

-- Sadist Teacher: Buzzcut, although he is still very protective of his students, even the ones who cause him the most misery such as Beavis and Butthead because according to him, only Buzzcut administers the ass-kicking to his students.
+- Sadist Teacher: Buzzcut, although he is still very protective of his students, even the ones who cause him the most misery such as Beavis and Butt-Head because according to him, only ''he'' administers the ass-kicking to his students.

 - Second-Person Attack: At least twice once in the episode "Nosebleed", and again in the introduction to the 3D Jackass movie.
 Both times it's Butt-Head punching Beavis.

 - Seemingly Profound Fool: About three out of every five episodes.

 - Sentimental Music Cue: Sometimes, in the show's later seasons, a somber clarinet-driven musical cue would crop up.
 Naturally, this was done strictly for laughs.
 The episode "Bad Dog," for example, plays this music cue when their dog runs away, only to shift to the classic heavy metal guitar closing when Beavis and Butt-Head perk up and decide to get a new dog.